 When dangerous ships nominated by mariner do not keep their route in the case of route plan exchange, an alert should be emitted.

-MS3 Traffic Organization Service (TOS)
+MSP 3 Traffic Organization Service (TOS) [VTS COMMITTEE] +SINGAPORE+ Canada+NL

 Definition

 The TOS is defined by IMO as “a service to prevent the development of dangerous maritime traffic situations and to provide for the safe and efficient movement of vessel traffic within the VTS area” (IMO Res.A857(20)).